nestorrente/erdiagram/README.md

 ## Online demo

 You can try _ERDiagram_ online using the [ERDiagram playground](http://erdiagram.nestorrente.com/) application.
 There you will find some code examples that are very useful for learning the _ERDiagram_ language.

 ## Supported output formats

-* Database (SQL)
+* Database creation script (SQL)
     * MySQL
     * Oracle DB
     * PostgreSQL
+    * SQLite
     * SQL Server
 * OOP classes
     * Java POJO (no JPA support so far)